top of page

 • Using perfumes instead of essential oils, or not using scent at all.

---> Equipment Having uncomplicated or no designs (= less time spent in production) --> No insurance A decision in term of risk management --> Salary
+--> Equipment Having uncomplicated or no designs (= less time spent in production)

 E. Projection in time

-• the production is increased to 2000 or 5000 soaps
+• production is raised to 500 to 5000 soaps

-• no employment
+• no hiring

-• no increase in marketing costs
+• no rise in marketing expenses

-• keeping same recipes
+• maintaining the same recipes

-Starting at 5000 soaps, raw material costs also begin to decrease as you buy in bulk.
+Starting at 5000 soaps, raw material costs also begin to decrease as you buy in bulk (replaced 15.4€ by 14€).
 This provides even more opportunities to increase profit margin while maintaining the usual price with the same quality.

 F. Conclusion